Admissions and Application Process

 - Letters of recommendation: Applicants must submit a minimum of three individual letters or one committee letter.
 Review Mayo Clinic Alix School of Medicine letters of recommendation requirements and submit letters of recommendation through the AMCAS Letter Service by Nov.
 15.

-- MCAT: The latest MCAT will be reviewed.
-Only MCAT scores reported within three years of an applicant’s matriculation year are considered.
-Our current MCAT threshold for further consideration is the 75th percentile.
+- MCAT: The highest MCAT will be reviewed.
+Only MCAT scores reported within three years of an applicant's matriculation year are considered.
+Our current MCAT threshold for further consideration is a score of 508.

 M.D.-Ph.D. training program application